icehrm/icehrm.github.io/_docs/installation.md

   <h5>Remove "install" folder</h5>
   <p>Please rename or delete the install folder (<ice hrm root>/app/install) since it could pose a security threat to your iCE Hrm instance.</p>
 </div>

+### Additional installation instructions for Enterprise version

+- After the installation get the License ID from EULA.PDF and update "Instance :ID" under System->Settings
+- Copy provided icehrmkey.key to icehrm root folder
+- Verify the instance using verification dialog